pboivin/filament-peek/docs/builder-field-previews.md

 ## Using a Preview URL

-As with full page previews, you may implement Builder previews using a custom URL and a storage driver, such as Laravel's Cache or the PHP session.
+As with full page previews, you may implement Builder previews using a custom URL and a storage driver, such as the Laravel Cache or the PHP session.
 Instead of `getBuilderEditorPreviewView()`, use the `getBuilderEditorPreviewUrl()` method to define the preview URL and the `mutateBuilderPreviewData()` to temporarily store the preview data:

 ```php
 protected function getBuilderEditorPreviewUrl(string $builderName): ?string